Cancer Ribbons - V | Personalized Cause

 There are more than 100 types of cancer.
 Types of cancer are usually named for the organs or tissues where the cancers form, but they also may be described by the type of cell that formed them.

-Childhood Vaginal Cancer - see Unusual Cancers of Childhood
+Vaginal Cancer, Childhood - see Unusual Cancers of Childhood - Gold or Teal Cancer Ribbons

 Vaginal cancer forms in the vagina.
 The vagina is the canal leading from the cervix to the outside of the body.
 At birth, a baby passes out of the body through the vagina (also called the birth canal).